 Materials and supplies inventory is valued at cost and is subsequently recorded at the lower of cost or net realizable value.
-The Partnership recorded no write-downs to net realizable value related to materials and supplies inventory disposed or identified as excess or obsolete for the year ended December 31, 2018 and \$1 million for each of the years ended December 31, 2017 and 2016.
+The Partnership recorded no write-downs to net realizable value related to materials and supplies inventory disposed or identified as excess or obsolete for each of the years ended December 31, 2019 and 2018, and \$1 million for the year ended December 31, 2017.
 Materials and supplies are recorded to inventory when purchased and, as appropriate, subsequently charged to operation and maintenance expense on the Consolidated Statements of Income or capitalized to property, plant and equipment on the Consolidated Balance Sheets when installed.

-Natural gas inventory is held, through the transportation and storage segment, to provide operational support for the intrastate pipeline deliveries and to manage leased intrastate storage capacity.
-Natural gas liquids inventory is held, through the gathering and processing segment, due to timing differences between the production of certain natural gas liquids and ultimate sale to third parties.
+Natural gas inventory is held, through the transportation and storage reportable segment, to provide operational support for the intrastate pipeline deliveries and to manage leased intrastate storage capacity.
+Natural gas liquids inventory is held, through the gathering and processing reportable segment, due to timing differences between the production of certain natural gas liquids and ultimate sale to third parties.
 Natural gas and natural gas liquids inventory is valued using moving average cost and is subsequently recorded at the lower of cost or net realizable value.
-During the years ended December 31, 2018, 2017 and 2016, the Partnership recorded write-downs to net realizable value related to natural gas and natural gas liquids inventory of \$4 million, \$2 million and \$3 million, respectively.
+During the years ended December 31, 2019, 2018 and 2017, the Partnership recorded write-downs to net realizable value related to natural gas and natural gas liquids inventory of \$8 million, \$4 million and \$2 million, respectively.
 The cost of gas associated with sales of natural gas and natural gas liquids inventory is presented in Cost of natural gas and natural gas liquids, excluding depreciation and amortization on the Consolidated Statements of Income.

 December 31,

-2018
+2 2019 20

-(In mi illions)
+(In m illions)

-Materials and supplies \$ 31 \$ 29
+Materials and supplies \$ 32 \$ 31

-Natural gas and natural gas liquids 19 11
+Natural gas and natural gas liquids 14 19

-Total Inventory \$ 50 \$ 40
+Total Inventory \$ 46 \$ 50